 Where does the data come from in PeakGTO?

 All of the data is solved with the best solvers on the market by top professional poker players.
 Preflop data comes from Holdem Resource Calculator solves or Monkersolver.
-The postflop data is all solved in PioSolver, using CFR-modeling to create unexploitable GTO strategies.
+The postflop data is fully solved in PioSolver, using CFR-based modeling to create unexploitable GTO strategies.

 To what exploitability is the data solved to?

-Holdem Resource Calculator (HRC) data is solved below CI = 5, and for ICM data it solved below CI = 2.
-PioSolver data exploitability falls between 0.25% and 0.5% exploitability depending on the size of the tree.
+Holdem Resource Calculator (HRC) data is solved below CI = 5, and ICM data is solved below CI = 2.
+PioSolver’s data exploitability falls between 0.25% and 0.5%, depending on the size of the tree.
 The shallower SPR spots are consistently solved to 0.25% exploitability.

 What preflop and postflop charts are included in the database?